 Then, after the clash between the races, came the decline of Aboriginal traditional life.

-Cook sailed across the world bringing murder, rape, disease, and colonialism to native peoples all over the Pacific.
-He was conflicted about doing this but it was his "duty".
+Cook sailed across the world bringing disaster to native peoples of the Pacific.
+To his credit he was conflicted about doing this - but it was his duty to serve the Crown...

 When he was killed, Cook was trying to kidnap the Hawaiian Aliʻi (tribal chief) Kalaniʻōpuʻu in response to an unknown person stealing a small boat.
 In the process, he had threatened to open fire on the islanders.

-At this point, the Hawaiians decided they had enough of Cook, threatened with murder and the kidnapping of one of their tribal leaders, the Hawaiian islanders finally attacked him and he died from a knife to the chest.
-This put an end to a lifetime of predatory behaviour and conquest of lands in the service to the British empire.
+At this point, threatened with murder and the kidnapping of one of their tribal leaders, the Hawaiian islanders attacked him and he died from a knife to the chest.....

 Copyright © 2019 Aboriginal Events Management - All Rights Reserved.